Do SIL Providers Have to Be Registered in 2026? Mandatory Registration Explained

 Frequently Asked Questions

-Can unregistered providers continue delivering SIL after 1 July 2026 if their registration is pending?
+Can unregistered providers continue delivering SIL after 1 July 2026 if their registration is still being processed?

-What happens if a provider fails the audit?
+What happens if a provider doesn't pass the audit?

 Do providers need separate registration for each SIL location?